What's my plan?

 Step 3: Configure call recording

-When you enable call recording in Talk, all calls are recorded by default and attached to the Support ticket associated with the call.
-You can, however turn off recording for any number, give callers the ability to opt-in or opt-out of call recording, or temporarily pause call recording.
+When you enable call recording, all calls are recorded by default and attached to the ticket associated with the call.
+However, you can turn off recording for any number, give callers the ability to opt-in or opt-out of call recording, or temporarily pause call recording.

 Plan it